FIRHQ/sneakers/README.md

 2013-10-11T19:44:37Z p-9219 t-oxh8owywg INFO: INC: work.Processor.handled.ack
 ```

-Which increments `started` and `handled.ack`, and times the work unit.
+Which increments start + end, and times the work unit.

 From here, you can continue over to the
 [Wiki](https://github.com/jondot/sneakers/wiki)

-# Compatibility

-* Sneakers 1.1.x and up (using the new generation Bunny 2.x) - Ruby 2.x.x
-* Sneakers 1.x.x and down - Ruby 1.9.x, 2.x.x

 # Contributing